TimTeaFan/tt_website/content/talk/ippa-3/index.md

 ---
-title: 'Measuring Domain Satisfaction: The Problem of Domain Importance'
+title: 'Work and Well-being in Japan: The Divergence between Importance of and Satisfaction with Work and its Impact on the Overall Happiness Level'
 event: []
 event_url: []

-location: "OECD Asia-Pacific Workshop on Subjective Well-being, Measurement and Policy Use @ Statistical Training Center, Daejon"
+location: 'IPPA 3rd World Congress on Positive Psychology @ Los Angeles'
 address:
   street: []
   city: []